Currently the new backup system is BETA only.

 Back in your GridPane account, click through to your settings page:

-Enter your details, select your provider from the dropdown, and then click the Create button.
+Give your key a name, enter your details API details, select your provider from the dropdown, and then click the Create button.

 You’re all set!
 To learn how to configure remote backups for your websites check out the following article for a full walk-through: